cakephp/docs/en/views/helpers/form.rst

 * ``$options`` - An optional array including any of the :ref:`general-control-options` as well as any valid HTML attributes.

-The method will generate an input tag with type "date".
+This method will generate an input tag with type "date".

 For example ::